 If you’re not certain what’s included in your contract, talk to HR.
 They should be able to tell you whether you’re allowed to let clients know where you’re going.
 HR can also advise you about other matters related to your departure, including your last paycheck, unused vacation or sick time, and other issues.

 Even if your contract doesn’t explicitly prohibit connecting with your clients, and HR doesn’t have an issue with you doing so, it’s a good idea to speak with your boss.
 At the very least, you’ll want to coordinate the timing of your announcement.
 Your manager may also ask you to let your clients know which team member will be responsible for their accounts going forward.
 Or, your boss may prefer to reach out personally to do so.

-Do not update LinkedIn until after you have started.
+Do not update LinkedIn until after you have started your new job.
 In fact, tell only your most trusted family members and friends to avoid a public relations crisis.

 Write an Effective Letter to Your Clients

-Be professional, positive and gracious in your letter, thanking your former employer and current clients for the role they have played in your success.
+Be professional, positive, and gracious.
+Thank your former employer and current clients for the role they have played in your success.
 Then, express optimism for the exciting future in store.
-Finally, let your clients know when you will officially start to ensure they can adequately prepare for the change.

 I am excited to announce that I have joined ABC Marketing and will begin on August 7.
 I am so grateful for six wonderful years at DEF Marketing and for the integral role you have played in my success.
 I invite you to join me in this exciting new chapter to continue our mutually beneficial partnership.
 You would enjoy the same commitment and dedication from me, with additional support from a top agency with hundreds of successful campaigns that turned their clients’ brands into household names.